syncsketch/syncsketch-maya/README.md

 ## Install it manually:

-To instal it yourself, you only need run the following pip commands
+To install it yourself, you only need run the following pip commands

 1)  Install the Syncsketch-API and additional packages pyyamls and requests with the security  extras(to support old OpenSSL Versions)